honestcomrade/grade-plus/README.md

 # grade-plus
-A Teacher's Aide - from the command line
+A Teacher's Aide -- From the Command Line

 grade-plus is a lightweight command line application to be used by teachers, TAs, and other educators to make managing classroom grades easier.